How the Clapham alkali attack and manhunt for suspect Abdul Ezedi unfolded

 – 10.42pm

-Ezedi was then seen walking west on south Thames Path towards Lambeth Bridge.
+Ezedi was seen walking west on south Thames Path towards Lambeth Bridge.

 – 10.55pm